-Gmail works as a Helpdesk ticketing system, but it may not be the best option for you and your team.
-Thankfully, the Helpdesk market has adapted, evolved and so many possibilities exist nowadays.
-For some people they might make the decision even harder, but because no tool is the same, all you need to know is what your company really needs, and then find a matching software.
+Gmail can be used as a Helpdesk ticketing system, but it may not be the best option for you and your team.
+Thankfully, the Helpdesk market has adapted and evolved and so many possibilities exist nowadays.
+For some people, it might make the decision even harder, but because no tool is the same, all you need to know is what your company really needs, and then find a matching software.
 Simple, huh?

-But back to Gmail, in order to set it up by itself there are some steps and arrangements you should make in your inbox.
+But back to Gmail, in order to set it up and utilize it as a standalone Gmail helpdesk ticketing system, there are some steps and arrangements you should make in your inbox.

 One useful tip is to transform categories in your email into actual labels.
-It can be done in many different ways, like so:
+It can be done in many different ways, such as:

-- Divide emails into assigned person: the responsible for that email will be tagged in the label, so they know exactly what they need to work with;
+- Divide emails into an assigned person: the responsible for that email will be tagged in the label, so they know exactly what they need to work with

 - Divide into clients: if you work with multiple companies, you can organize them in different colors, so they become more easily identifiable.